-Asia’s rail journeys take you from high-speed thrills to jam-packed rattles via some of the most iconic train routes in the world.
-Travelling in lavish luxury aboard unique modes of transport, such as the Eastern & Oriental Express and Japan’s Rolls-Royce-esque Seven Stars, offers a level of opulence beyond the everyday, but it’s the less-lauded journeys that really spark our wanderlust.
-We want to feel the rumble of the rails beneath us and be connected to the local landscape…
+The headline journeys take a lot of the limelight, of course - travelling in lavish luxury aboard the Eastern & Oriental Express or Japan’s Rolls-Royce-esque Seven Stars, offers a level of opulence beyond the everyday - but it’s Asia’s less-lauded train journeys that really spark our wanderlust.
+We want to feel the rumble of the rails and a real connection with the landscape.

-Rail journeys vary from slow travel at its purest - not slow for the sake of it, but allowing you to fall in with each destination’s daily rhythms - to being the most efficient way to get from place to place, and it’s almost always a more sustainable option too.
-Many journeys are those taken by local people living their daily lives.
-Even the more ‘touristy’ routes can offer opportunities to interact with people on a more personal level, in out-of-the-way halts and villages where the railway is still at the centre of community commerce.
+Getting around Asia by rail varies from slow travel at its purest, allowing you to experience a destination’s genuine daily rhythms, to being the most efficient way to get from place to place, and it’s almost always the more sustainable option.
+Many journeys are those taken by local people living their daily lives, but even the more ‘touristy’ routes can offer opportunities to interact with people on a more personal level.
+Read on to discover what rail travel is like across our destinations in Asia.

 Rail travel in Cambodia is mostly utilitarian and unadorned, with restored lines that bring with them a definite air of 1970s British Rail running from Phnom Penh to Sihanoukville.
-It can be a bit of a bumpy ride, to say the least, and it isn’t the most reliable form of transport (don’t count on them for a specifically-timed connection) but the rugged experience and rural scenery is worth a bit of a rollercoaster ride!
+The country’s rail infrastructure has a very stop-start history, and came to a standstill completely for a few years in 2009, but is slowly making a return.
+It can be a bit of a bumpy ride, to say the least, and it isn’t the most reliable form of transport (don’t count on them for a crucial connection) but the rugged experience and rural scenery is worth a bit of a basic ride, if you’re up for giving it a go.

 Modernisation is coming swiftly to Thailand’s rail network, sweeping away much of the old-world idiosyncrasy in favour of high-speed efficiency, but there are still plenty of older-style train journeys rumbling through the country that many of us remember fondly from our backpacking days.